Duke University School of Medicine

 Duke students need to work hard throughout their life at the school, however to compensate for that, students are able to take advantage of the things the city has to offer from fine dining to theater to outdoor adventures.
 Duke students live all around Durham which is a safe city.
 It might look small, but it is known as the City of Medicine as it consists of over 300 medical companies, 6 major hospitals and is home to one of the largest research parks in the world.

 The cost of living in Durham is very reasonable and it is home to numerous malls, theaters and restaurants.
-It was also featured in a magazine as the #1 Foodiest Small-town and in the New Your Times Dining Section.
+It was also featured in a magazine as the #1 Foodiest Small-town and in the New York Times Dining Section.
 Local bar trivia nights, The Durham Bull Athletic Park and Durham Performing Arts Theater provide students with a worthwhile experience at the school.

 Housing for students is very close to the school, as the school itself has no housing facilities.
 However students choose to live very close to the campus in apartment complexes.
 Diversity is taken very seriously at Duke, as the student group show.
-The curriculums focuses on training students so they are compassionate towards patients that are different than them.
+The curriculum focuses on training students so they are compassionate toward patients that are different than them.
 Outdoor activities are the beach which is a two hour drive from Duke, whereas the mountain city is about three hours away.

 Admission at Duke University School of Medicine